-You may give the testimony of these witnesses such weight as you believe it deserves, keeping in mind that it must be considered with caution and great care.
+You have heard testimony that has received benefits from the government in connection with this case.
+Specifically, You may give the testimony of this witness such weight as you believe it deserves, keeping in mind that it must be considered with caution and great care.